microsoft/botbuilder-dotnet/doc/UserAgents.md

 For static (build-time) strings, attributes SHOULD be put on Middleware to define the names that are used by the User Agent strings, and the BotAdapter can scan for those attributes.
 C#, TS, JS, Java, and Python all support this.

-For more dynamic strings (O/S, LUIS API Version, QnA Maker API Verion), relevant libraries will need to look for a shared list of "Active" components anb update accordingly.
+For more dynamic strings (O/S, LUIS API Version, QnA Maker API Verion), relevant libraries will need to look for a shared list of "Active" components and update accordingly.